-Medica's Drug List
+Medica's Prescription Drug List

-Medica's drug list (Drug List) is comprised of drugs that meet the medical needs of our members and have proven safety and effectiveness.
-For example, certain insulin and psychotherapeutic drugs for the treatment of mental illness are in the Drug List.
-It includes both brand-name and generic drugs.
-The drugs on this list have been approved by the Food and Drug Administration (FDA).
-The Drug List identifies whether a drug is classified by Medica as a generic, preferred brand or non-preferred brand drug.
+Medica's prescription drug list (Drug List) is comprised of prescription drugs that meet the medical needs of our members and have proven safety and effectiveness.
+For example, certain insulin and psychotherapeutic prescription drugs for the treatment of mental illness are in the Drug List.
+It includes both brand-name and generic prescription drugs.
+The prescription drugs on this list have been approved by the Food and Drug Administration (FDA).
+The Drug List identifies whether a prescription drug is classified by Medica as a preferred generic, generic, preferred brand or non-preferred brand prescription drug.
 A team of physicians and pharmacists meets regularly to review and update the Drug List.
-Your doctor can use this list to select medications for your health care needs, while helping you maximize your prescription drug benefit.
-You will be notified in advance if there are any changes to Medica's Drug List that affect medications you are receiving.
+Your provider can use this list to select prescription drugs for your health care needs, while helping you maximize your prescription drug benefit.
+You will be notified in advance if there are any changes to the Drug List that affect prescription drugs you are receiving.